1. The First Anglo-Burmese War began in __________.

 Explanation: Amar Singh Thapa was the military commander who resisted the British.

-31. The Anglo-Nepalese War is also known as:
+31. The Anglo-Nepalese War is also known as__________.

 A) Anglo-Gurkha War